MicrosoftDocs/learn/learn-pr/azure/shift-nodejs-express-apis-serverless/includes/3-exercise-setup.md

 1. Then the routes, such as `/vacations`, are loaded from the _/routes_ folder.
 1. The routes execute the appropriate code in the _/services_ folder.
 The data store configuration is defined in the _vacation.service.ts_ file.

-Tthe Angular client app makes an `HTTP GET` request to the `/api/vacations` route, and the route in `routes/vacation.routes.ts` calls the data logic in the `services/vacation.service.ts` file to get the vacations.
+The Angular client app makes an `HTTP GET` request to the `/api/vacations` route, and the route in `routes/vacation.routes.ts` calls the data logic in the `services/vacation.service.ts` file to get the vacations.

 ### Proxy configuration